Soldy/retard_frontend/README.md

  Over the years I worked with multiple template engines Mustache, Twig, Blade, Smarty, Razor, and Jinja.
 I worked with fronted with frontend frameworks like angular js, reactjs (JSX important here), and Vuejs.

  They have differences and similarities.
-My favorites are React and Vuejs because they manage the htHTMLags as objects (DOMElements).
-However, most of the templates try to inject the logic into the XML.
+My favorites are React and Vuejs because they manage the HTML tags as objects (DOMElements).
+However, most of the templates try to inject the logic into the HTML.
 The Vuejs do this too but not force it.

- But if I work with an AI and you want to keep the code readable you should inject the functionality to the object, not to the metalang.
+ But if You work with an AI tool and you want to keep the code readable you should inject the functionality to the object, not to the metalang.
 If I am not lazy I should write retard2react and retard2vuejs converter soon.